Market Research

 Platform shifts create opportunities:

-- Mobile (2007-2015): All desktop apps rebuilt for mobile
+- Mobile (2007-2015): all desktop apps rebuilt for mobile

-- Cloud (2010-2020): All installed software moved to SaaS
+- Cloud (2010-2020): all installed software moved to SaaS

-- AI (2023+): All products getting AI features
+- AI (2023+): all products getting AI features

-- AI/ML going mainstream
+- AI / ML going mainstream

-- Remote/async work
+- Remote / async work

 - Privacy-first tools

-- Web3/blockchain (maybe)
+- Web3 / blockchain (maybe)

-Ask: Does your idea ride a wave or fight a tide?
+Ask: does your idea ride a wave or fight a tide?

 Regulatory Changes

-New regulations = new opportunities:
+New regulations create new opportunities:

-- Cannabis legalization → Dispensary tech
+- Cannabis legalisation: dispensary tech

-- Gig worker classification → HR tools
+- Gig worker classification: HR tools

 Research: